veniva/zcms/docs/development/testing.md

 ZCSM includes comprehensive unit tests based on the Zend framework's testing API using PHPUnit.
 It requires that a testing database is set in order to run the unit tests.

+## Setting up configurations ##

+Copy `module/core/Application/tests/phpunit.xml.dist` into `module/core/Application/tests/phpunit.xml`.
+In this file you can add more test suites in the future.

 ## Preparing the testing database ##

 The configuration of the tests is located in `/module/core/Application/tests/config` folder.
 There you have to copy